dleonard0/red-json/STYLE.md

 the functions under test, and uses `assert()` for every expected outcome.

 Keep test programs simple.
-They should not need arguments.
+They do not need arguments.
 They should not over-test.

-Avoid too many levels of preprocessor macros.
+Avoid introducing abstractions in tests.
 Macros are handy for exercising multiple aspects of a function, but because test programs are used for debugging ("Why did my change over *here* cause that test to fail over *there*?") it should be clear how to run the test in a debugger and step into the failure.

+Use AAA style (Arrange, Act, Assert), one per block.
+Begin each AAA block with a single, assertive comment sentence announcing what is being tested.

 # Comment style